Little Bit Recipes

 A ladyfinger biscuit labeled "BOUDOIR" is partially submerged in a dark liquid, likely coffee or cocoa, in a speckled white bowl placed on a white textured cloth.

-In another bowl, mix the hot water and espresso powder.
-Dip each ladyfinger into the espresso mixture one at a time .
+In another bowl, whisk together the hot water and espresso powder.
+Dip each ladyfinger into the coffee one at a time .

 A glass jar of crumbled Biscoff cookies placed on a white textured fabric.

-Place 3 dipped ladyfingers at the bottom of each dessert cup, breaking them up as needed.
+Place 3 dipped ladyfingers at the bottom of each cup, breaking them up as needed.

 A glass bowl filled with swirled whipped cream is placed on a white textured cloth.

-Pipe or spoon a layer of the mascarpone filling over the ladyfingers.
+Pipe or spoon a layer of the creamy mascarpone filling over the ladyfingers.

 A small jar of light yellow cream is placed on a textured white cloth.